opensafely-core/r-docker/DEVELOPERS.md

 lines under v1 in _v1/packages.md_ and _v1/renv.lock_; and under v2 in _v2/packages.toml_, _v2/packages.md_, and _v2/pkg.lock_) to a branch, then get the changes
 merged via pull request.

-The review is a trivial exercise because the Docker image has already been pushed to GitHub.

 ### Deploy the new Docker image

 The updated image will need pulling into production.
 This is covered